 7. Or Invite the Whole Family to Dinner

 If you often host meals for your respective families and everyone gets along, this could be the ultimate place to propose at home.
 Some like to tell their loved ones ahead of time so they can have their cameras at the ready, while others prefer to spring the surprise on the entire group, not just their other half.

 Either way, popping the question at a family dinner or gathering is a wonderful way to make everyone feel included, and initiating it can be as simple as standing up to make a toast.
 The reactions of your guests will make it even more emotional.
 Just make sure you know this would be something your partner would like!

 8. Organise a Scavenger Hunt

 No matter how big or small your house or flat is, you can pull off this proposal – all you need is time to plan and a little imagination.
 Starting at the front door when your partner arrives home, set up a series of clues that mean something to the two of you (from ‘where I first told you I loved you’ to ‘the place where you sort your socks’), leading to them eventually finding either you down on one knee, or offering up a gorgeous ring.
 Set up a camera on a tripod facing your final spot so you can record the experience and watch it back together once everything has sunk in.

 9. Play a Game

 We still love a good Scrabble proposal, but that’s just the tip of the iceberg when it comes to using board games to ask someone to marry you.
-Classics that require you to decipher a phrase or message (think Charades or Pictionary) are perfect for a built-in ‘will you marry me’ moment, but you can also get custom board games that require your partner to get to the very end and uncover your plan as they play.
+Classics that require you to decipher a phrase or message (think Charades or Pictionary) are perfect for a built-in ‘will you marry me’ moment, but you can also get custom board games that require your partner to get to the very end and uncover your plan as they play and custom playing cards.
 If you’re feeling really adventurous, you could even consider drawing up with your own.